mikl0s/ReformatBackup/docs/codebase.md

 - Statistics about scanned applications and drive usage
 - A modal dialog explaining the scanning process and detection methods
 - Quick backup functionality and a dedicated backup configuration option
+- Restore options for each application with backup history

 The backup interface includes:
 - Configurable compression level settings